Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Outlook

 \section{Outlook}

 In this paper we present a method which is capable of computing the solution of transport equations in moderately complex geometrical domains in up to 3+3-dimensional phase space.
-By using the sparse grid combination technique, traditional finite element libraries can be used.
+By representing sparse grid functions as a linear combination of grid functions in anisotropic full grid spaces, traditional finite element libraries can be used.
 The resulting regular data structures facilitate parallelization and the use of GPU acceleration.
+The resulting linear equation can be solved iteratively using a combination technique preconditioner.
 By using a fixed-point iteration, this can also be used to compute the solution of nonlinear Vlasov-Poisson equations.

 We aim to use the method for more complex geometries -- for example, to simulate a plasma in an accelerator \cite{kessler2020}.
 For such realistic problems it will be necessary to further parallelize the method.
 Again, the combination technique naturally leads to independent problems where each problem is a transport equation on anisotropic full grids which itself can be solved on multiple machines.
-It remains to further investigate efficient preconditioners for these systems.
+It remains to further investigate more efficient preconditioners for these systems.

-The datasets generated during and analyzed in the current study are available from the corresponding author on reasonable request.
+The datasets generated during and/or analyzed in the current study are available from the corresponding author on reasonable request.